yuzhimanhua/HIMECat/README.md

 # Hierarchical Metadata-Aware Document Categorization under Weak Supervision
-This project provides a weakly supervised framework for hierarchical metadata-aware document categorization.
+This project provides a weakly supervised framework for hierarchical metadata-aware document categorization, where only a small set of (e.g., 5) human-annotated training samples are needed for each leaf category.

 ## Links